pygmy-twylyte/amble/amble_script/docs/trigger_dsl_guide.md

 if any(has item keycard, with npc receptionist) { … }

 # Ambient condition (see sets below)
-if ambient ambientInterior in rooms lobby,restaurant { … }
+if in rooms lobby,restaurant { … }
 ```

 ## Actions (`do …`)